c-res/SF-DiT-CE/README.md

 ### Run the Score model on our dataset

 Please refer to the [score-based-channels code](https://github.com/utcsilab/score-based-channels).
-You can use our dataset and pretrained checkpoints in `score_checkpoints`.

 ### Run DMCE on our dataset

 Please refer to the [DMCE code](https://github.com/benediktfesl/Diffusion_channel_est).
-You can use our dataset and pretrained checkpoints in `DMCE_checkpoints`.

 For DMCE, we provide training and evaluation scripts.
 Please follow the steps below: